 While data integration tools have evolved over time, the basic feature set remains the same.
 All quality data integration tools should be able to:

-This feature copies data from the source application, whether located in the cloud or on-premises, then saves the transformed version of the data into the target applications, systems, and services.
-The transformation step is key as without it, data integration isn’t happening.
+Write data to target systems.
+This feature copies data from the source application, whether located in the cloud or on-premises, then saves the transformed version of the data into the target applications, systems and services.
+Without the transformation step, data integration isn’t happening.

+Access data from a mix of sources.
 Data integration is designed to enable both the transfer of data as well as the ability to combine or collate data from different sources and present it in a standardized format to any target applications or users.

+Interact with sources and targets.
 Data integration is also a method of communication between source and target systems.
-There are many ways to set up communication methods: 1-to-1 communication, one source to one target, or 1-to-many and many-to-1 channels among various data sources and targets.
+There are many ways to set up communication methods: one-to-one communication, one source to one target or one-to-many and many-to-one channels among various data sources and targets.
 One such way to connect data is an integration hub where sources publish data to the hub and the targets, or users, subscribe to that data as and when they need it.

 Application integration is preferred when business processes are automated and operational data is shared between applications in real time.